tgalopin/simhashphp/README.md

 About
 -----

-SimHashPhp is mainly developed by Titouan Galopin.
+SimHashPHP is mainly developed by Titouan Galopin.

 Reporting an issue or a feature request
 ---------------------------------------